 Hi!
-I'm a 32-year-old artist, writer, and master naturalist.
-I live at the base of an enchanting place called Mt.
-Kessler with my husband Ryan and black cat Solo.
-I draw pet portraits, design greeting cards, illustrate children's books, write for magazines and my weekly newspaper column.
+I'm a 35-year-old artist, writer, and master naturalist.
+I live at the base of an enchanting place called Kessler Mountain with my husband Ryan and black cat Solo.
+I draw designs for greeting cards, write for magazines and my weekly newspaper column, "Making Ripples."

 It's fun to be a naturalist!
 We study wildlife, plants, water quality, stars, rocks, weather, natural history and many other topics.
 My favorite activities are reading and hiking.
 Most of my free time goes into Ripples, a personal project in which we challenge ourselves to make a difference for both people and planet one decision at a time.
 Check it out and enjoy our free educational resources!